yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 * test set accuracy of 92.3%

 If an iterative approach was chosen:
-* LeNet was the first Architecture which i choose to classify this images . the problem of this architecture is , due to low training dataset , Lenet yield a veryless accuracy for the  validation and Test dataset
+* LeNet was the first Architecture which i choose to classify this images . the problem of this architecture is , due to low training dataset , Lenet yield a very less accuracy for the  validation and Test dataset
-* i modifiedLenet rchitecture by adding additional convolute layers at he top , i added a dropout layer for the fullyconnected layer and changed the feature map for the convolute layers . i used relu as the activation layer .
+* i modified Lenet architecture by adding additional convolute layers at he top , i added a dropout layer for the fullyconnected layer and changed the feature map for the convolute layers . i used relu as the activation layer .
-* i started variying the epochs number to land on a optimal value , later i worked with feature numbers for the convolute layers and fullyconnected layers . learining rate was challenging , becouse lower rate made the process of training slow but goes in the rite path where higher rate gives high accuracy in the begining but jumps the optimal value in the end . choosing a value i=right in the middle was challenging . dropout where useful parameter to increase the validation accuracy .
+* i started varying the epochs number to land on a optimal value , later i worked with feature numbers for the convolute layers and fullyconnected layers . learining rate was challenging , because lower rate made the process of training slow but goes in the rite path where higher rate gives high accuracy in the beginning but jumps the optimal value in the end . choosing a value i = right in the middle was challenging . dropout where useful parameter to increase the validation accuracy .

 ###Test a Model on New Images